 - Image / Figure

-Up to two allowed per poster (only one table allowed).
 We encourage the use of pictures, graphs, infographics, etc.

 - Lessons Learned

 Summarize in two to three bullet point-style statements.
-These should be takeaway points that your team learned from conducting the project.
+These should be takeaway points that your team learned from conducting the study.
 Also, include valuable points, tips, and feedback for others on how to similarly implement such a project.

 - Co-Author and Affiliations

-Include the co-authors of this poster and their affiliations.
+Include all co-authors and their affiliations.

 Poster Communication Guidelines